Anthropology Success Map

-Add your name and address to the Anthropology graduate student email listserv in order to maintain contact with the Department and other students after graduation.
+Add your name and address to the Anthropology graduate student email list in order to maintain contact with the Department and other students after graduation.

 Be prepared to apply, interview, and network when school begins, to maximize your chance of receiving some job offers before graduation.